 The compensation due back to you can vary depending on how much the loan or credit card was for and how long the payments were made for.
 The bank will calculate the amount of the compensation precisely, but potentially clients could be due thousands of pounds.
 Richardson Mail Limited does charge a fee for making the claim for compensation on your behalf and this fee is set out in section 4 of our Terms and Conditions which are enclosed with this document.

 Richardson Mail Limited have been re-claiming PPI compensation since 2005, our dedicated team have the knowledge and experience to handle your claim as quickly and as efficiently as possible.
+We deal with the creditors on your behalf so that you do not have to.
 We will keep you updated throughout the process and will deal with all communication between you and the bank.
 We do charge a fee, however this is only on successful cases.
 If you do not have PPI or if your claim is rejected, you will not be liable for any fee payable to us.

 Yes, we can work with your DMP or IVA provider to make the claim for PPI compensation on your behalf.
 However, this may affect how your compensation could be awarded, please see section 4 of our Terms and Conditions (enclosed with this document) for further details.